 Photo: PISCES Geology Tech Kyla Defore prepares Hawaiian basalt samples for X-ray analysis.

-The work is part of an Applied Research project at PISCES that will determine the ideal composition of volcanic rock needed for consistent results in sintering and additive manufacturing—processes that can produce novel (and sustainable) building materials for use on Earth, and on the Moon and Mars where similar resources are available.
+Their research is part of a PISCES project to determine the ideal chemical configuration of volcanic basalt needed to produce consistent results in sintering and additive manufacturing—processes that can produce novel (and sustainable) building materials for use on Earth, and on the Moon and Mars where similar resources are available.

-Kyla returned to PISCES headquarters with the XRD in mid-December where she and PISCES intern Kye Harford have been busy analyzing various basalt samples using the device.
-Once completed, the data will compose a comprehensive catalog of various types of Hawaiian basalt found on the Big Island of Hawaii.
-The results will also be published and shared at aerospace conferences in 2019.
+Kyla returned to PISCES headquarters with the XRD in mid-December.
+Together with materials science intern Kye Harford, she has been busy analyzing various basalt samples.
+Once complete, the data will inform a comprehensive catalog of varying types of Hawaiian basalt found on the Big Island of Hawaiʻi.
+The results will be published and shared at aerospace conferences nationwide in 2019.